praveenreddy82472/Stream_Healthcare_Analytics_Pipeline-on-GCP/README.md

 - Analyze most common medical conditions
 - Predict billing amounts using historical patterns
 - Visualize KPIs in real time using Looker Studio

+📝 Project Summary
+In this project, I implemented both batch and streaming data pipelines on Google Cloud Platform (GCP):

+✅ Batch Pipeline: Loaded a healthcare dataset from Google Cloud Storage (GCS) into BigQuery using Dataflow (batch mode).
+This was fast and efficient due to bulk processing.

+🌐 Streaming Pipeline: Streamed the same dataset to Pub/Sub, processed it in real time using a Dataflow (streaming) pipeline, parsed JSON, and loaded both raw and aggregated records into BigQuery.

+🔍 Key Observation
+The batch pipeline completed much faster, while the streaming pipeline took more time due to:

+Continuous event processing

+Overheads like windowing, watermarking, and real-time coordination

+Small test dataset not leveraging streaming pipeline's full potential

+This highlighted the performance and complexity trade-offs between batch and streaming architectures.